whage/thesis/thesis.md

 [@cardelli-96] calls a language a safe language if untrapped errors are impossible in it.
-The author suggests declaring a subset of possible execution errors as forbidden errors (all of the untrapped and some of the trapped erros) and defines a program to be well behaved if no such forbidden errors can happen during execution.
+The author suggests declaring a subset of possible execution errors as forbidden errors (all of the untrapped and some of the trapped erros) and says that a program can be called "well behaved" if no such forbidden errors can happen during execution.

-**own thought**
-With that last quote, we arrived at the formalization of type systems which I'll explore in the next sections.
+**TODO:**
 - Sergio Benitez: Short Paper: Rusty Types for Solid Safety
     - http://delivery.acm.org/10.1145/3000000/2993604/p69-benitez.pdf?ip=176.63.29.106&id=2993604&acc=OA&key=4D4702B0C3E38B35%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35%2E16F2E899256EF4E3&__acm__=1544294467_31c2f304e83b1e3aa7798f12058b3af8

 - https://stackoverflow.com/questions/260626/what-is-type-safe
     - "A short answer: a language is considered type-safe if no operation leads to undefined behavior."

+**own thought**
+To show that certain errors can not happen in a program, we need to to formalize our type system so that we can use mathematical logic to construct proofs.

 # Type checking
 Type checking is the process of verifying that the constraints posed by the type system are not violated by the program.
-Type checking can be done by automated tools called the typecheckers, which are usually built into compilers or linkers.
+Type checking can be done by automated tools called typecheckers, which are usually built into compilers or linkers.

 http://www.cse.chalmers.se/edu/year/2015/course/DAT150/lectures/proglang-07.html